 Although adding décor is simple, it does trip up a lot of beginners because they don’t realize how important multiple hiding places are in a tank, and it’s easy to make the mistake of having too few decorations for the fish in the tank.

-These hardy fish aren’t picky when it comes to substrate—they’ll do just fine with gravel or sand, so you can’t go wrong either way.
+These hardy fish aren’t picky when it comes to a substrate—they’ll do just fine with gravel or sand, so you can’t go wrong either way.

 Cichlids are tropical fish, so you’ll need to purchase a heater to maintain a water temperature between 72 and 82 degrees Fahrenheit (23-28 degrees Celsius).